maff9n/neovim_flake/README.md

 This flake contains all information for my Neovim configuration.
-With this repository in place I can enter my Neovim aka developer environment on every machine simply by running...
+With this repository in place, I can launch my IDE (Neovim) on any machine simply by running:
 ```console
 nix run github:maff9n/neovim_flake
 ```

 ## Current Status
 This project is actively under development.
-Proof of Concept successful.

 ## Credit

-The configuration heavily draws inspiration from the following [article](https://primamateria.github.io/blog/neovim-nix/).
+The configuration is heavily inspired by this [article](https://primamateria.github.io/blog/neovim-nix/).
+Additional ideas were deprived from [this project](https://github.com/figsoda/cfg).